alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 16-whatsnext - Script that displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd

 feat: 17-hidethisword - Script that displays all lines in /etc/passwd that doesn't contain the pattern "bin"

+feat: 18-letteronly - Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter